-Scientific report (10%)
+Scientific report (30%)

-Scientific report is a written assignment where students will have the opportunity to perform online research in scientific literature.
-On week 1, students will select a topic related to molecular techniques applied in genetics and evolutionary biology.
-Students can explore the various process and applications in the technique and construct a summarised report.
+Scientific report is a written assignment where students will have the opportunity to perform online research in scientific literature and apply statistical approach to understand genetics concepts at population level.
+The scientific report will consist of two parts.
+For part 1: students will select a topic related to molecular techniques applied in genetics and evolutionary biology at week 1.
+Students can explore the various process and applications in the technique and construct a summarised report of their findings.
+For part 2, students will apply statistical approach to analyse and understand genetics and evolutionary process at population level.
 The assessment aims to help students to learn how the knowledge and skills acquired in this course are applied in the industry.
 It also provides students the opportunity to practice academic writing with appropriate citation and references.
+The instructions of this assessment will be made available to students before week 3.